 Students who have a grievance or complaint regarding an abridgement of rights have recourse to a student grievance procedure.
 In case of physical assault or sexual harassment (as defined by Maine law), the process for filing complaints is outlined in the student handbook.
-Students questioning their assigned grades can appeal that grade through the academic dean.
-The affirmative action officer for NMCC is identified in the student handbook and elsewhere.
-A student in doubt about the proper procedure for filing a complaint or grievance should seek direction from the affirmative action officer.
+Students questioning assigned grades can appeal that grade through the Academic Dean.
+The Title IX officer for NMCC is identified in the student handbook and elsewhere.
+A student in doubt about the proper procedure for filing a complaint or grievance should seek direction from the Title IX officer.